 "It is the business of teachers to run not merely the school, but the world; and the world will never be truly civilized until they assume that responsibility."

-Teenagers enter sociology classrooms completely unarmed and vulnerable.
-They have limited experience, a minimal knowledge of history, a subordinate position in which they are not free to probe or contradict, a dependence on the good will of the teacher because passing grades are necessary for graduation, and no reason to be suspicious either of what is presented as knowledge or the intent of the instruction.
+14 experience, a minimal knowledge of history, a subordinate position in which they are not free to probe or contradict, a dependence on the good will of the teacher because passing grades are necessary for graduation, and no reason to be suspicious either of what is presented as knowledge or the intent of the instruction.
 Few, if any, parents look at their children's books.
-It is a beautiful setup, and sociologists use it to full advantage.
+It is a beautiful set-up, and sociologists use it to full advantage.